Terms and Conditions of Use and User Consent

 3. Use of Data that Cannot Be Identified as Yours.
 The Current Health App does not collect or use data that, on its own, permit direct association with a specific individual.
 The App does not collect, use, transfer, or disclose information about your location when you are using the App, and the App does not utilize “cookies” (a file sent to your smartphone, tablet, or web browser to obtain non-PII when you are using the App).

-Current Health may “de-identify” your personal data by removing your name and other personal identifiers such that the information no longer can be identified as yours and does not allow someone to determine your identity.
+Current Health may “de-identify” your PII by removing your name and other personal identifiers such that the PII can no longer be identified as yours and does not allow someone to determine your identity.
 This “de-identified data” also may be combined with other patients’ de-identified data to become “aggregated data” that Current Health uses for Authorized Purposes and to examine the habits, needs, health patterns, usage patterns, and demographics of patients as a group.
 Current Health also may use de-identified data and aggregated data for scientific or other publications or provide to third parties for their research and development purposes.
+The rights provided to Current Health in this paragraph will be limited to those set forth in the Business Associate Agreement, if applicable, between Current Health and the organization that employs or contracts with your healthcare provider.

 While no party that maintains a mobile app or a website can guarantee security and no mobile or internet transmission is ever completely secure or error-free, Current Health does utilize administrative, technical, and physical safeguards, consistent with applicable laws, that are designed to ensure the integrity of our systems and to protect patients’ PII that we have collected against unauthorized access, disclosure, or use.
 These safeguards include, without limitation, using information technology safeguards such as firewalls and multi-factor identification, encrypting all PII that is stored by us and hosting it in a cloud environment, and employee security training.
 We periodically review and update our collection, processing, and storage practices with respect to PII, including physical security measures, and implement any changes necessary to guard against unauthorized access, disclosure, or use to your PII.